 About the Author

 C.T. is a Florida native and proud gun owner.
 He is a fan of all things military, comic books, and a self-proclaimed movie buff.
 In his off-time C.T. reviews movies on a blog no one reads and writes screenplays that will never get made, but enjoys it nonetheless.
-He hopes this book thing will actually pay off so he can do it forever.
+He hopes this writing thing will actually pay off so he can do it forever.